desireedegennaro/desireedegennaro/README.md

 ## 🌟 Interests & Impact
-I'm passionate about leveraging data science and AI to combat social issues, particularly in areas of **human trafficking prevention** and **survivor advocacy**.
-When I'm not programming, you'll find me learning Brazilian Jiu Jitsu or exploring the likes of a new novel!
+I'm passionate about leveraging data science and AI to combat social issues, particularly in areas of human trafficking prevention and survivor advocacy.
+When I'm not programming, you'll find me learning Jiu Jitsu or exploring the likes of a new novel!

 ## 📫 Let's Connect!